RefPerSys/RefPerSys/README.md

  `cc -O2 -c mps.c`
  From the mps.o object file, create the libmps library:
  `ar rcs libmps.a mps.o`
- Then copy this .a file to /usr/lib and you should then be able to run the make command from the refpersys directory
+ Then copy this .a file to /usr/lib and you should then be able to run the make command from the refpersys directory.

 ## Garbage collection